A Guide to Sun Protection & Anti-Aging: Cruelty-Free Sunscreens for Oily Skin

 Soy-based foods (tofu, tempeh) and root veggies (sweet potatoes) contain hyaluronic acid precursors.
 Pair them with vitamin C-rich foods (like bell peppers) for better absorption.

-Quick Tip: Hyaluronic acid (HA) occurs naturally in foods like soy-based products and root vegetables.
+Quick Tip: Hyaluronic acid is naturally found in foods like soy products and root vegetables.
 Pair HA-rich foods with vitamin C for maximum absorption!

 When you’re on the go, buy travel-size skincare versions of your serums and moisturizers so you don’t skip your routine—and pair them with HA-rich snacks (like edamame) for on-the-fly collagen support.